What is EMDR?

 What to expect after EMDR therapy

-Unresolved traumatic memories cause distress unless processed in a strategic way that leads to healthy social and emotional behaviour.
+Unresolved traumatic memories cause distress unless processed in a strategic way that leads to healthy social and emotional behavior.

 An effective EMDR therapy results in well-processed thoughts and no more distress associated with a past event.
 [17]